climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 * 48 * 0.75
 * 36 Units Cubed

-When the smart garbage bin is holding **more than 36 units cubed** worth of waste, the Waste Management Specialist will include it in their waste collection route.
+When the Smart Garbage Bin is holding **more than 36 units cubed** worth of waste, the Waste Management Specialist will include it in their waste collection route.

 hint~